 Haly Butte, Young Plume

-The main seafood dish is the Haly Butte, Young Plume with halibut, Ontario plum, black garlic.
+The main seafood dish was the Haly Butte, Young Plume with halibut, Ontario plum, black garlic.

 The halibut was topped with Dried Tuscan kale (or Dinosaur Kale), which had been dusted with kombu powder made from soya sauce and sugar, and black garlic.

-The star of this dish is the plum miso sauce, which brought complex bold flavours of sweet and savoury.
+The star of this dish at Frilu was the plum miso sauce, which brought complex bold flavours of sweet and savoury.

 Peaches and Cream